marclaliberte/chercher/README.md

 - socket - Used by test client to connect to sites
 - ssl - USed by test client to negotiate SSL/TLS
 - threading - Used to allow multiple concurrent tests via threading
+- Queue - Used to manage multiple threads
 - MySQLdb - Used to interface with MySQL database

 ### Installation